oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Check the Eureka Server

-    Create a tunnel to the Eureka server so you can verify the `ACCOUNTS` application has registered with the server.
+    Create a tunnel to the Eureka server, so you can verify the `ACCOUNTS` application has registered with the server.

     ```shell
     $ <copy>kubectl -n eureka port-forward svc/eureka 8761</copy>